|

 Click the orange

 picture above to download the original sales brochure.
+Advantages of this camera that are important

 to me: